Executive Director - Kevin J. Miller

 Debbie has lived in Taos since 2015 and is originally from Laurel, Maryland.
 Prior to arriving in Taos, she worked for nearly two decades in Program Management at the University of Maryland's A. James Clark School of Engineering.
 “I’m thrilled to be a part of Habitat for Humanity in Taos and find joy in helping to create positive experiences for people in our community."

 Volunteer Coordinator/Recruiter - Miriam Jones

 Miriam has always had a passion for Habitat for Humanity starting from youth where she worked on a local Habitat build, becoming a partner family and has a genuine understanding of the housing need in Taos.
 Miriam’s charisma is contagious when she speaks about Habitat for Humanity of Taos ability to make a positive impact on this community she loves.
-A native of Amarillo, Texas, Miriam has lived in Taos for 9 years and has developed strong relationships within the community.
-She has an eleven-year-old son and a three-year-old daughter, and in her free time enjoys baking, board games, movies and spending time outside with her kids.
+A native of Amarillo, Texas, Miriam has lived in Taos for 10 years and has developed strong relationships within the community.
+She has an twelve-year-old son and a four-year-old daughter, and in her free time enjoys baking, board games, movies and spending time outside with her kids.